-Nic Brierre Aziz joined the staff at NOMA in early 2018 to serve as community outreach coordinator for NOMA+, a new “pop-up museum” that debuted in March.
-He will write a blog for NOMA’s digital magazine about his observations as this innovative “museum without walls” travels to schools, community centers, libraries, festivals, and other community gatherings in the months to come.
+Nic Brierre Aziz, NOMA’s Community Engagement Curator, came to the museum to spearhead NOMA+, a “pop-up museum” that debuted in March of 2018.
+Aziz writes about his observations as this innovative “museum without walls” traveled to schools, community centers, libraries, festivals, and other community gatherings.

 Despite the endless number of cultural contributions that minority groups have had in America, they have often been excluded from the overwhelming majority of contemporary art spaces.
 This exclusion continues to exhibit itself in many ways—whether in regard to museum staffs across the country, of which people of color represent only twenty-eight percent (with most working as janitors or security guards) or museum visitors in which Latinos and African Americans represent nine and six percent across the country, respectively.

 As a native New Orleanian, I have had the privilege of being raised in arguably the most culturally rich city in the United States and I continue to find new layers of beauty and inspiration within it.
 I was also blessed to grow up with very large cultural imprints on both sides of my family which only enhanced my ability to understand and appreciate culture as an evolutionary process.

 My paternal grandfather, Omar Bin-Abdul Aziz, started a renowned business known as Omar’s Pies that existed in New Orleans for nearly thirty years and had as many as three storefront locations during the 1980s.
 This business, which would turn into a New Orleans tradition, started from my grandfather walking around the St. Bernard housing project selling pies to its residents.